VanLaser/analog-controls-for-armored-core-ps2/README.md

-## QoL enhancements: dual analog controls for Armored Core 3 Portable - USA and Armored Core: Silent Line Portable - USA (PPPSSPP emulator)
+## QoL enhancements: dual analog controls for Armored Core 3 Portable - USA, Armored Core: Silent Line Portable - USA and (WIP) Armored Core: Last Raven Portable - USA (PPPSSPP emulator)

 Adds _dual analogs_ capability to these games, with actual analog processing for turning and looking up/down (right stick),  when run from PPSSPP.

 (For more details about how these patches work, see PS1 and PS2 sections)

 - feature complete, but there may be bugs
-- PPF patch format for the decrypted EBOOT.BIN (also 'cwcheat' format - '_.ini_' file - but not recommended, apparently the 'cwcheat' has unintended consequences)
+- PPF patch format for the decrypted EBOOT.BIN (_cwcheat_ version was removed, since it was unstable)
 - replays are (and will be) broken
 - only tested on PPSSPP - should work on at least PPSSPP version 1.13.2 or newer